The Mint Julep has deep ties to the Kentucky Derby. But the cocktail originated not as a refreshing trackside libation, but as medicine.

 You need crushed ice.
 “The small concentrated nature of crushed ice makes a drink especially cold and refreshing.
 This enables the mint and bourbon to blend well together over time and makes the Julep an ideal midday drink,” Ojeda explains.
 But not just any crushed ice will do.
 “If you crush or shave your ice and then let it sit in a container, it will start to melt and you’ll end up with sticky, wet ice that’s closer to slurry then snow,” Downham says.
 Make sure the ice is dry and straight from the freezer.
 Use a rolling pin or meat mallet to crush the ice in a Lewis bag, which wicks away melted water.

 Seek out silver

 That sterling silver Julep cup isn’t only for looks.
 The metal cup helps to keep the drink cold and slow dilution.
-If you don’t want to spring for the cost of real silver, though, a cup made of pewter or stainless steel-lined copper or pewter will work well too.
+If you don’t want to spring for the cost of real silver, though, a cup made of pewter or stainless steel-lined copper will work well too.
 “Really, any metal that both makes a nice presentation and insulates against the heat is fine,” Dobard says.

 Make It Your Own

 - Rather than sugar, use a flavored simple syrup such as pineapple, mango, peach, fig, or vanilla.